-- · the learners follow-up of the learning activities provided; - · their interventions in the various working forums - · their involvement in group projects and tasks; - · the completion of individual tasks with an oral and/or written output; - the production of other elements that the teachers consider necessary to evaluate the learners' performance at a given level.
+- the learners follow-up of the learning activities provided; - · their interventions in the various working forums - · their involvement in group projects and tasks; - · the completion of individual tasks with an oral and/or written output; - the production of other elements that the teachers consider necessary to evaluate the learners' performance at a given level.
 These assessment elements will be specified at the beginning of the level.

-To pass the level attended, the student must obtain a minimum classification of 10 out of a possible 20.
+To pass the level attended, the student must obtain a minimum classification of 10 out of 20 possible points and submit at least the number of assessment tasks defined initially as the minimum number.